There is a world beyond ours, a world that is far away, nearby and invisible.

 To honor my committment, I contribute a portion of my income to the Indigenous Medicine Conservation Fund and Blessings of the Forest.
 I am also a member of the Women's Visionary Council.

 *Although this practice does not provide, condone, or support the use of illegal substances, and there can be significant legal and medical risks associated with casual use of psychedelics for some people, it is important to acknowledge that people do sometimes choose to take the risks of using these substances to explore their own minds or spirituality.
-I acknowledge that harm reduction and psychological support can help ensure someone’s safety with psychedelic compounds.
+I acknowledge that harm reduction, and psychological support can help ensure someone’s safety with psychedelic compounds.
 This practice does not include referring to “underground” resources, recommending use, guiding, supervising or otherwise being present with a client during a psychedelic experience.
 Clients should not attend therapy sessions while under the influence of any psychedelic or any other controlled substance without a doctor’s approval.